ministrare/docker-compose-lamp-tinyMvc/README.md

 # LAMP stack built with Docker Compose

-This is a basic LAMP stack environment built using Docker Compose.
+This is a basic LAMP stack environment built using Docker Compose and TinyMVC.
 It consists following:

 * PHP 7.2
 * Apache 2.4
 * MySQL 5.7
 * phpMyAdmin
+* TinyMvc

 As of now, we have 3 different branches for different PHP versions.
 Use appropriate branch as per your php version need:
 * [5.6.x](https://github.com/ministrare/docker-compose-lamp/tree/5.6.x)